Eudoxus (lunar crater)

 Eudoxus is a prominent lunar impact crater that lies to the east of the northern tip of the Montes Caucasus range.
 It is named after the Greek astronomer Eudoxus of Cnidus.
 It is located to the south of the prominent crater Aristoteles in the northern regions of the visible Moon.
 To the south is the ruined formation of Alexander, and the small crater Lamèch lies to the southwest.

 The rim of Eudoxus has a series of terraces on the interior wall, and slightly worn ramparts about the exterior.
 It lacks a single central peak, but has a cluster of low hills about the midpoint of the floor.
+The infrared spectrum of pure crystalline plagioclase has been identified on these rises.
 The remainder of the interior floor is relatively level.
 Eudoxus has a ray system, and is consequently mapped as part of the Copernican System.